50 United Nations Plaza

 San Francisco, CA 94102

-We host a potluck lunch every Thursday, to which we invite guests who are interested in finding out more about 18F and what we do.
+We host a potluck lunch at noon the third Thursday of every month, to which we invite guests who are interested in finding out more about TTS and what we do.
 We’re also very keen to meet folks who work in government or civic tech, or who are interested in learning more about that world.

 If you’re a guest, you must arrange your visit with your contact at least a day in advance so that they know to meet you at the door.
 (If you don’t have a contact, email Yoz Grahame and he may be able to sort it out for you.)
 Please make sure to bring acceptable ID.
 Any dishes are welcome; vegetarian food is likely to be enjoyed by the most people.
 (And we all love desserts.)

 There is a gym in the basement area (Federal Fitness Center).
 To gain access, you will need to sign up at 450 Golden Gate — there are drop-in hours all day on Monday from 9 a.m. to 4 p.m., or you can make an appointment.

 There are men’s and women’s locker rooms with lockers and showers.
 You do not need a gym membership to access these; they are for everyone in the building.
 Ask a coworker for the code to the locker room of your choice.

 The interior courtyard has Wi-Fi access so you can work outside!

 All GSA employees are eligible for transit subsidies which cover the cost of your Clipper travel.
 To receive a transit subsidy, follow these instructions on InSite.
 You will get a debit card (called a “TRANServe card”) which you use to load your Clipper card each month.